fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/Get-AzureRmServiceBusTopicKey.md

 ```

 ### -TopicName
-The Service Bus topic name.
+Specifies the name of the Service Bus topic.

 ```yaml
 Type: String